Alvin Bragg: Donald Trump prosecution

-On November 21, 2022, The New York Times the district attorney's office "has moved to jump-start its criminal investigation" into Trump's reported "hush-money payment to a porn star who said she had an affair with Mr. Trump."
+On November 21, 2022, The New York Times reported that the district attorney's office "has moved to jump-start its criminal investigation" into Trump's reported "hush-money payment to a porn star who said she had an affair with Mr. Trump".
 Bragg confirmed to CNN in January 2023 that the probe was ongoing.
 On January 30, the office presented evidence to a grand jury regarding Trump's role in the payment.
+Trump was indicted on March 30 and arraigned on April 4; it was the first indictment of a former president in United States history.
+Trump pleaded not guilty.
+Trump was found guilty of all counts on May 30, 2024, making Bragg the first prosecutor in U.S. history to secure a conviction against a former president.

 Jose Alba prosecution

-On July 7, 2022, Jose Alba, a bodega clerk, was attacked by a customer in a dispute over a bag of potato chips.
-Alba attempted to de-escalate, but after being shoved into a wall, defended himself with a knife, killing the assailant.
-Bragg, in his prosecutorial discretion, decided to charge Alba and requested bail at $500,000; the judge set it at $250,000.
+On July 7, 2022, Jose Alba, a 61-year-old bodega clerk, was attacked by customer Austin Simon in a dispute over a bag of potato chips.
+Alba attempted to de-escalate, but after being cornered behind the counter and being shoved into a wall, defended himself with a knife, killing the assailant.
+Police who investigated the incident described Alba's actions as self defense.

+Bragg, in his prosecutorial discretion, charged Alba with murder and requested bail at $500,000.
+The judge initially set bail at $250,000, before lowering it to $50,000.
 The dead attacker's girlfriend also stabbed Alba with her own knife, after attempting to turn Alba's knife back on him.
 Bragg declined to charge her.
-After intense backlash, Bragg ultimately decided to drop the charges against Alba, noting that “a homicide case against Alba could not be proven at trial beyond a reasonable doubt”.
+After backlash, including from Mayor Eric Adams who said Alba was acting in self defense, Bragg ultimately dropped the charges against Alba, noting that "a homicide case against Alba could not be proven at trial beyond a reasonable doubt".

 Steve Bannon prosecution

 On September 6, 2022, The Washington Post reported that Steve Bannon would be indicted on September 8 by Bragg's prosecutors on the same charges of fraud that he was federally pardoned for by then-President Trump in 2020.
-On September 8, Bannon was charged with "defrauding Americans who wanted to contribute to construction of a southern border wall, resurrecting a threat that Mr. Bannon seemed to have escaped with a 2021 presidential pardon," and that he pleaded not guilty.
+On September 8, Bannon was charged with "defrauding Americans who wanted to contribute to construction of a southern border wall, resurrecting a threat that Mr. Bannon seemed to have escaped with a 2021 presidential pardon"; Bannon pleaded not guilty.